davidon/sort-names/readme.md

 * When there's no option
   `./name-sorter`
-  Output: *The CLI script needs one and only one option*
+  Output: *The CLI script needs only file path as argument.*
 ### Unit test
 Run:
 `./vendor/bin/phpunit ./tests/NameSorterTest.php`